Using TA data

 -

-The RTT arcs positioned on the map display the most likely location area of the calls at the target location.
+The TA arcs positioned on the map display the most likely location area of the calls at the target location.

-If you want to display the RTT arcs within a geographical region-
+If you want to display the TA arcs within a geographical region

-On the RTT data tab click Visibility options.
-The RTT data display options dialog box opens.
-Ensure Show all RTT recordsis selected.
+On the TA data tab click Visibility options.
+The TA data display options dialog box opens.
+Ensure Show all TA recordsis selected.

 -